Kernel-learning parameter prediction and evaluation in algebraic multigrid method for several PDEs: Preliminary

-The term \(-2 \ln(L)\) in the BIC formula incentivizes the model to achieve a high likelihood value, signifying a good fit to the data.
+where \(-2 \ln(L)\) incentivizes the model to achieve a high likelihood value, signifying a good fit to the data.
 Conversely, the term \(k \ln(n)\) increases with the number of parameters \(k\) in the model, thus imposing a penalty for increased complexity.
 This aspect of the BIC ensures that models with an excessive number of parameters are penalized, even if they fit the data well, as their BIC values will be elevated.
 Consequently, when evaluating different models, the one exhibiting a smaller BIC value is often deemed more desirable, as it strikes a better trade-off between data fit and model simplicity.

-Within the scope of this paper, we utilize the Bayesian Information Criterion (BIC) value as a measure to evaluate the effectiveness of GPR parameter prediction.
-The underlying principle is that a lower BIC value indicates a superior GPR parameter prediction, implying that the model fits the data effectively while maintaining simplicity and guarding against overfitting.
-This method is in line with BIC's function in directing model selection towards a model that is not only efficient but also economical in its complexity.

 The Median Absolute Percentage Error (MdAPE) is a robust metric for assessing the predictive accuracy of a forecasting model\cite{ref22}.
 It measures the median of the absolute percentage differences between the predicted and actual values.
 The MdAPE is calculated as follows: